BakedStudios/.github/profile/README.md

-## Hi there 👋 welcome to the Baked git org!
+## Hi there 👋 welcome to the Baked Studios github org!

 The Baked team is made up of compositors, designers, CG artists, cyclists, wrestlers, ice hockey players and parents.
 Some of them use github.